Final report for FNC18-1152

 -While we had record high temperatures in May, mortality from heat stress did not seem to adversely impact plants in the black fabric treatments.
 It was thought that the additional solar radiation absorbed by the fabric could kill the plants but we did not observe this, even through we experienced temperatures in the mid 90s.

 -The white fabric is not a practical option, primarily due to the fact that it did not reduce weed pressure, and even required more effort to keep weeds under control.
-A white fabric with black underlayer might make more sense, although the lack of adverse affects on the black fabric from heat would suggest this would be unnecessary.
+A white fabric with black underlayer would make more sense, although the lack of adverse affects on the black fabric from heat would suggest this would be unnecessary.

-We have also learned from the installation of our plots, and will be better prepared to utilize fabric with this experience under our belts.
+-We have also learned from the installation of our plots, and will be better prepared to utilize fabric with this experience under our belts.
 It is absolutely critical that the fabric be covered on the edges, and the high wind environment makes extra securing measures worthwhile.

 -Perhaps the most critical aspect of lavender production relates to properly siting a planting.
 In the Great Plains environment, one if the biggest culprits (which we experienced substantially) of plant mortality is winter kill.
 Protection from the cold, dessicating winds from the north west are apparently essential to sustain a lavender crop from year to year.
 An occasional mild winter will give the false impression that lavender doesn't need as much protection as it really does here.
 The near total loss of plants from the test plot in year two of the study highlight this point.
 Not only did this hamper our ability to collect valuable data from the 2nd year, but it also was disheartening based on the amount of work that went into establishing the plot.